andreaFaccenda00/FreeRTOS-Application-STM32/README.md

   - `osEventFlagsSet()` to signal that a pedestrian has requested crossing.
   - `osThreadFlagsSet()` to notify the currently active task (`NSTask` or `EstTask`) to **end green early**.

+### ⏸️ Inter-phase Delay and Watchdog Protection

+To enhance the realism of the intersection logic, a **1-second delay** (`osDelay(1000U)`) has been inserted **between the transition of traffic phases** (e.g., from North-South to East and vice versa).
+This simulates a real-world "all-red" interlock period that reduces the risk of collisions at the junction.

+Moreover, the system is protected by an **Independent Watchdog Timer (IWDG)**, configured with a timeout of 32 seconds.
+The watchdog is refreshed within the **RTOS idle task**, ensuring it only resets the system in case of a stall, task starvation, or unresponsiveness.
+This mechanism safeguards against **race conditions, blocking operations, or system crashes**, increasing system robustness.

 ---

 ## ⏱️ Timing Configuration